 - PDU Session ID corresponding to the EPS PDN connection;

 - other PDU session parameters, such as PDU Session Type, Session AMBR, QoS flows information.

+- optional udmGroupId, containing the identity of the UDM group serving the UE, to facilitate the UDM selection at the target AMF.
+The V/I-SMF shall forward this IE in the SmContextCreatedData to the target AMF.

+- optional pcfGroupId, containing the identity of the PCF group for Session Management Policy for the PDU session, to facilitate the PCF selection at the target AMF.
+The V/I-SMF shall forward this IE in the SmContextCreatedData to the target AMF.

 The SMF shall not switch the DL user plane of the PDU session, if the hoPreparationIndication IE was set to "true" in the request.